w9jds/w9jds.github.io/_posts/2015-4-15-layout-change-animations.md

 ### Custom Animation

-A second more extremely solution (that doesn't seem to always work the way you want) is to create a custom class that extends `Animation`.
+A second more extreme solution, that doesn't seem to always work the way you want, is to create a custom class that extends `Animation`.
 This is much more flexible and works almost exactly the same as the above `ValueAnimator`.
 You can make the constructor take in the new height and old height.
 This also uses the interpolator so you can still set a custom equation.
 Here is a basic example:

 {% highlight java %}
 public class SlideAnimation extends Animation {